BlitzPythoner/AMBCT/README.md

 - **Multi-Index Support:** View and modify multiple images within one WIM file.
 - **Safe Editing:** Uses `wimlib-imagex` with direct property modification — no data extraction required.
 - **Version Detection:** Automatically identifies Windows versions (XP → 11) inside captured images.
 ---
+## Backup Append Features

+- **Append Existing Backups:**
+  Add new backups directly into an existing `.wim` file instead of creating separate images.
+  Each appended backup is stored as an additional image within the same WIM file, keeping your backups organized and space-efficient.

+- **Automatic Compression Detection:**
+  AMBCT automatically detects and uses the same compression type as the existing backup to ensure consistency.

+- **Smart Disk Space Handling:**
+  Before appending, the tool checks the remaining space on the drive containing the existing backup and warns if it's insufficient.

+- **Integrity Verification:**
+  The existing backup is verified before and after appending to ensure the image remains error-free.

+- **Detailed Logging:**
+  Every append operation is recorded in a separate `*_log.txt` file with timestamps, including verification and success status.

+- **User-Controlled Options:**
+  Optional flags like `check` and `shutdown` are supported for append operations.
+---

 ## Requirements